smitelli/cosmodoc/src/content/topics/global-variables-and-constants/index.md

 {{< boilerplate/global-cref totalMemFreeBefore >}}

 This value can be seen in the "Take Up" line in the Memory Usage debug menu.

+{{< boilerplate/global-cref transporterTimeLeft >}}

+When any transporter is used, this vaue is set to 15.
+At that moment, _all_ the transporters on the map emit several sparkle decorations and the {{< lookup/cref name="SND" text="SND_TRANSPORTER_ON" >}} sound effect is started.
+While this value decrements toward zero, _all_ transporter sprites randomly flash white.
+Once zero is reached, the requisite transporter action occurs -- either relocating the player or winning the level.

 {{< boilerplate/global-cref usedCheatCode >}}